When Is It A Hobby Or Business

 There are a few other factors that may come into play when determining whether or not you need to declare your small business.
 For example, if you are using your small business to generate income for yourself, you will likely need to declare it.
 Additionally, if you are providing goods or services to the general public, you will need to declare your small business.

-See also How To Craft Antimatter No Man's Sky
+See also How To Craft The Twins

 If you are unsure whether or not you need to declare your small business, it is best to consult with an accountant or tax attorney.
 They will be able to help you navigate the complex IRS tax code and determine the best course of action for your small business.